calvinbui/ansible-usenet-docker/README.md

 `ansible-playbook site.yml -vv`

+## System Requirements

+-   1.5GB of RAM
+-   2 CPU minimum
+-   Ubuntu 16.04 and onward
+-   16GB of space

 ## About

 This is an Ansible playbook which installs my Usenet services in Docker containers on a Ubuntu server.